Claiming the Federal Adoption Tax Credit for 2019

 - Whether the child has a medical condition or a physical, mental, or emotional handicap.”

-For purposes of the adoption tax credit, a child’s having a disability does not mean it is a special needs adoption.
+Just because a child is disabled does not mean the child is considered special needs.
 No child adopted internationally is considered special needs for the adoption tax credit.
 Not even every child adopted from foster care is considered special needs (about 10 percent of children adopted from care do not receive adoption assistance support).
-In our experience, the only adoptions that are considered special needs for purposes of the adoption tax credit are those where the families receives benefits from the adoption assistance/adoption subsidy program.
+Those who do not receive any support from the adoption assistance program are likely not to have been determined to have special needs.

-Bottom line, if your child does not receive adoption subsidy/adoption assistance benefits, you will likely have to have qualified adoption expenses to claim the adoption tax credit.
+Bottom line, if your child does not receive adoption subsidy/adoption assistance benefits, you will need to have qualified expenses to claim the credit.

 The Child Tax Credit changed in 2018.
 The amount is now $2,000 per child, but only $1,400 of it can become the refundable additional child tax credit (dependent on the family’s earned income), with the remaining $600 a non-refundable Child Tax Credit.
 This credit will supersede the adoption tax credit when reducing the tax liability.